Community Service, Clubs & Societies

 The Adventurous Journey Section encourages a sense of adventure and discovery whilst undertaking a team journey or expedition.
 As a part of the small team, participants plan, train for and undertake a journey with a purpose in an unfamiliar environment.
 The journey can be an exploration or an expedition but must be a challenge.
 The aim is to provide participants with the opportunity to learn more about the wider environment, as well as to develop their self-confidence, team work and health.

-At BLPS, our ambition is that every young student aged 14 yrs-16 years should have the opportunity to do the Award.
+At BLPS, our ambition is that every young student aged 14 yrs-16 years should have the opportunity to practice the Award.

 Learning the skills of dialogue

 Many students are well equipped to take part in discussion and debate, but meaningful dialogue on difficult issues requires proper preparation.
-Students learn and practice the skills of dialogue in the classroom before engaging in dialogue through videoconferences or online.
+Students learn and practice the skills of dialogue in the classroom before engaging in dialogue through video conferences or online interactions.